SriVishwa-S/simple-QR-code-card/README.md

 ### What I learned

-  I practiced using flexbox and also learnt about how to apply shadows in a proper way
+  I practiced using flexbox and also learnt how to apply shadows in a proper way

 ## Author
 - Sri Vishwa S